ghc-proposals/ghc-proposals/proposals/0000-no-sugared-incompleteness.rst

    - ``missing-methods``

    Additionally, with ``-XFieldSelectors`` (also on by default), any program that would emit warnings with ``-Wpartial-fields`` is also prohibited.
-   Finally, ``HasField`` can only be emitted for fields and types when that field is present in all variants for the type.
+   Finally, ``HasField`` is only emitted for fields and types when that field is present in all variants for the type.

    With ``Incomplete`` enabled, the guiding principle is relaxed, and GHC works as it does today.